truenas/documentation/static/includes/iSCSIRef.md

   ![iSCSIInitiatorsTargets](/images/TrueNASCommon/iSCSIInitiatorsTargets.png "iSCSI Initiators and Targets Example")

-  The iSCSI protocol standards require that iSCSI initiators and targets is represented as iSCSI nodes.
+  The iSCSI protocol standards require that iSCSI initiators and targets are represented as iSCSI nodes.
   It also requires that each node is given a unique iSCSI name.
   To represent these unique nodes via their names, iSCSI requires the use of one of two naming conventions and formats, IQN or EUI.